rbos1995/TTT-Custom-Roles/CONVARS.md

 ttt_killer_show_target_icon 1    // Whether Killers have an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect. ttt_killer_damage_scale     0.25 // The fraction a Killer's damage will be scaled to when they are attacking without using their knife. ttt_killer_damage_reduction 0.55 // The fraction an attacker's bullet damage will be reduced to when they are shooting a Killer.
+Server or round must be restarted for changes to take effect. ttt_killer_damage_scale     0.25 // The fraction a Killer's damage will be scaled to when they are attacking without using their knife. ttt_killer_damage_reduction 0.55 // The fraction an attacker's bullet damage will be reduced to when they are shooting a Killer. ttt_killer_warn_all         0    // Whether to warn all players if there is a Killer.
+If 0, only traitors will be warned

 // Monsters
 ttt_monsters_are_traitors     0   // Whether Monsters (Zombie and Vampire) should be treated as members of the Traitors team.
 If enabled, ttt_monster_pct is not used.